Scientific Detector Workshop

 Miqueas Gamero - “Characterisation of a MAS-CCD for astronomical observations”

-Guillaume Huber -"Latest characterization results of 1kx1k LmAPDs for ultra low noise NIR astronomy"
+Guillaume Huber -"Latest characterisation results of 1kx1k LmAPDs for ultra low noise NIR astronomy"

 Mark Downing - “MAVIS, Multi-Conjugate Adaptive Optics Assisted Visible Imager and Spectrograph”